-Beast Academy is published by Art of Problem-Solving as a lead-in to their rigorous middle school and high school textbooks.
-Eventually, Beast will be a comprehensive curriculum for grades 2-5, with four guides and four practice books per grade.
-As of this writing, you can buy grade 3, grade 4, and most of grade 5.
+Beast Academy is published by Art of Problem-Solving as a lead-in to their rigorous middle school and high school textbooks for advanced students.
+It’s a comprehensive curriculum for grades 2-5, with four guides and four practice books per grade.

 Beast Academy Guides